IMPACT PARTNERS

 A project of the West Oakland Cultural Action Network (WOCAN), the Black Liberation Walking Tour captures oral histories to document the lives and culture of long-time residents, historical figures, and rapidly disappearing former Black spaces.
 Flourish Collective Members have enjoyed being invited into their community and we continue to be excited about standing in allyship.

-Our two 2021 grants helped the local community provide back to school supplies for elementary kids at Hoover Elementary as well as expand the number of tours so more people can learn the history of West Oakland and the its impact on Black Community and Culture.
+Our grants helped the local community provide back-to-school supplies for elementary kids at Hoover Elementary as well as expand the number of tours so more people can learn the history of West Oakland and its impact on the Black Community and Culture.

 Brothers EMpowered